genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/11_release-notes/01_Version-2023.1.md

 ## GSF

 ### Breaking changes
-- Make username available in scope within a permissioning 'where' clause (see [sample code](../../../server/access-control/authorisation/#where-clauses))
+- Make username available in scope within a permissioning 'where' clause.
 - MS SQL fields now use the appropriate "max length" parameter when the `maxSize` value goes beyond the MS SQL limit.
 - The 'USER' table has been updated to include a unique index for the 'REFRESH_TOKEN' field.
 - The minimal safe TLS version is now set to 1.2.
-- The pending approval mechanism has had a [major revamp](../../../server/event-handler/advanced/#pending-approvals)).
+- The pending approval mechanism has had a major revamp.
-- JSON [schema validation](../../../server/event-handler/advanced/#disabling-schema-validation) and [inter-process messages](../../../server/inter-process-messages/metadata-annotations/) have been enabled for Event Handlers in GSF.
+- JSON schema validation and inter-process messages have been enabled for Event Handlers in GSF.

 ### Features